Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 When do you qualify?

-• the reduction in the volume of work is due to exceptional circumstances, such as fire or a lightning strike
+• The reduction in the volume of work is due to exceptional circumstances, such as fire or a lightning strike

-• you expect to have at least 20% less work for your staff for at least 2 but no more than 24 weeks
+• You expect to have at least 20% less work for your staff for at least 2 but no more than 24 weeks

-• If you are a self-employed professional (zzp'er), you cannot make use of the WTV.
+You cannot apply for employees with a zero-hours contract, or for agency workers.
+Also, if you are a self-employed professional (zzp'er), you cannot make use of the WTV.
 You may be eligible for financial support for self-employed professionals (Bbz).

 How to apply for unemployment benefit during short-time working?